chihacknight/chihacknight.org/_posts/blog/2020-01-14-board-elections.md

 To vote in this election, or to run or be appointed to a Board seat, you must be a [Member of Chi Hack Night](https://chihacknight.org/membership/application.html).
 If you are not sure of your membership status, email [membership@chihacknight.org](mailto:membership@chihacknight.org).

+## Running for the Board

-Are you a Member of Chi Hack Night and interested in running for the board?
+Are you a Member of Chi Hack Night and interested in running for the Board?
 Great!
 Here’s what you need to do before Tuesday, January 28, 2020:

 * [Fill out the Candidate Nomination Form](https://docs.google.com/forms/d/e/1FAIpQLSdylSfkc2AONyavSXmMtgLFD18bE-aQVH9jvETzsvTWJ6c06g/viewform).
 You can nominate yourself or someone else.
 Remember, though, they must be a Member of Chi Hack Night.
 * [Fill out the Candidate Statement Form](https://docs.google.com/forms/d/e/1FAIpQLSf619JAUqhIHJKYjmKoK3nwcPDodqp301USlNlcYwbIcJ5vig/viewform).
-Make your case for why you should be part of the Chi Hack Night board.
+Make your case for why you should be part of the Chi Hack Night Board.
 All candidate statements will be shared out publicly ahead of the election.

+## What would my responsibilities as a Board member be?

+Being on the Chi Hack Night Board of Directors is a volunteer position and we have no paid staff.
+All of the work of Chi Hack Night is done by the Board and other volunteers.
+The Board is divided up into 10 committees responsible for a core function of Chi Hack Night:

+* Breakout Group Support
+* Community Engagement
+* Diversity, Equity and Inclusion
+* Event Operations
+* Fundraising and Finances
+* Membership Management
+* Onboarding
+* Presenter Booking
+* Social Media
+* Website

+You will be expected to join several of these committees and volunteer your time to them.
+In addition, you will be expected to attend or call in to 8 Board meetings a year.
+You will not be expected to make any financial contribution to Chi Hack Night.

 Got a question?
 Does any of this not make sense?
 It’s possible - we’ve never done this before!
 Let us know at [info@chihacknight.org](mailto:info@chihacknight.org).

 Yay democracy and long live Chi Hack Night!
-We’ll see you for the board election on Tuesday, February 4, 2020!
+We’ll see you for the Board election on Tuesday, February 4, 2020!